 Many of the things on the list will require you to have a website with a blog on it, so even if you don’t want to become a pure blogger, you will want to learn how to create your own website.
 Having multiple skills will only help you down the road.

-Take a look at my free blog starter guide to get your site set up in less than 15 minutes.
-If you use my exclusive link, you can avoid using GoDaddy and get a domain name for free.
+If you want to get started on your blog now and have it set up while you take my course, take a look at my free blog starter guide to get your site set up in less than 15 minutes.
+If you use my exclusive link, you can get a domain name for free and my exclusive discount price of $2.95/month for hosting!

 2. Take online surveys